 Cousin R and Little K follow suit.
 We spend enough time in the puddles, that we see the sun emerge again.
 Steam starts to rise from the pavement.

-I point this out the kids…”Doesn’t the steam look like it’s from a dinner that’s too hot to eat?
+I point this out to the kids…”Doesn’t the steam look like it’s from a dinner that’s too hot to eat?
 Why do you think that’s happening?”

 Here are their theories: